jeffrey-l-turner/CPSC-370_BTC_derivates_AI_Chapman/lectures/lecture16.md

 - Please see me if you need help or DM.

+## this is to see a merge conflict
 ## Using git with PR submission:
+## this is to see a merge conflict

 - Logging
 - `git bisect`